 The Summit is our annual meeting platform which is open for all youth in the Nordic and Baltic Sea Regions.
-The purpose of the Summit is to strengthen the youth movement by highlighting and fostering the new generation of leadership.
+The purpose of the Summit is to strengthen our youth movement by highlighting and fostering a new generation of leadership.
 Together we create an inspirational atmosphere of change together with senior change-makers in intergenerational dialogues.

 We started with a 2-day event.
 The second year, we added some side-events.
 Following the pandemic, we organised our third Summit online with local hubs.
 In 2021, we created the hybrid event ReGeneration Week, a four-day event where people participated both physically at the Åland Islands, and digitally through the streaming tool Coeo.

 THE SUMMIT IS A POWERFUL PLATFORM FOR CHANGE THAT: